 Tapping on a rider shows their profile, and it works largely the same as it does when you're riding, except you can only give Ride Ons or follow a rider (no private messaging, fan viewing, or flagging).

 Tap the arrow on the title bar to see a full listing of upcoming events.
-You can also filter by event type and jump ahead to future events later in the week by tapping the arrows in the header.
+You can also filter by event category and jump ahead to future events later in the week by tapping the arrows in the header.

 Tap the arrow on the title bar to see the full list of activities completed by users you follow.
 You can then give them a Ride On!